-Current Performance: \$716 per capita (vs. \$672 per capita in 2018)-St. Louis County's debt levels are well below all established limits.
+Current Performance: \$830 per capita (vs. \$716 per capita in 2019)-St. Louis County's debt levels are well below all established limits.

-Please note: the bond sale in 2015 is to accelerate the county's Transportation Improvement Plan and debt service payments are paid by the dedicated Transportation Sales Tax.
+Please note: The bond sale in 2015 was to accelerate the county's Transportation Improvement Plan and debt service payments are paid by the dedicated Transportation Sales Tax.
+2020 data has not yet been audited.

-Data source: St. Louis County 2019 Comprehensive Annual Financial Report
+Data source: St. Louis County 2020 Comprehensive Annual Financial Report